apache/arrow-experiments/http/get_indirect/python/server/README.md

 python server.py
 ```

-In this example, the JSON document listing the URIs of the `.arrows` files is structured as shown below. **This JSON structure is provided for example purposes only.** Developers should use different JSON structures in their applications.
+In this example, the JSON document listing the URIs of the `.arrows` files is structured as shown below. **This JSON structure is provided for example purposes only.
+It is not a recommendation.** Developers should use JSON document structures appropriate to the needs of their applications.

 ```json
 {